SMEK59/Real-Time-Color-Detection-System/README.md

 # Real-Time-Color-Detection-System

-The Real-Time Color Detection System captures live video from a camera and identifies the color of the pixel at the center of the frame.
-It displays the detected color and its BGR values on the video feed.
-This tool is useful for applications that need real-time color recognition.
+The Real-Time Color Detection System captures video from your webcam, analyzes the color of the pixel at the center of each frame, and displays the detected color name in real-time

+## Working

+**1. Open Webcam :**

+   - The application tries to connect to the webcam by checking up to three possible video sources.

+**2. Capture and Process Frames :**

+   - Continuously captures frames from the webcam.

+   - Converts each frame to HSV color space to get accurate color information.

+   - Determines the color of the pixel in the center of the frame.

+**3. Display Color :**

+   - Shows the name of the detected color on the screen.

+   - Draws a circle at the center of the frame to highlight it.

+**4. Exit :**

+   - Closes the video feed and windows when the "ESC" key is pressed.

+## Build With

+**1. Python -** The programming language used.

+**2. OpenCV (cv2) -**: A library for computer vision tasks, used here for video capture, image processing, and display.

+**3. NumPy -**: A library for numerical operations (though not explicitly used in this snippet, it’s often used with OpenCV).